 - A. Two new bundled service codes would need to be created. - 1.
 SAP weekly bundle to include: the initial assessment, member therapy, group therapy, family therapy, peer support services and service planning. - 2.
-Recovery supports weekly bundle after the completed of SAP to include the above listed services.
-Supporting Others in Active Recovery (SOAR) is the recovery support program. - B. Medication management services would be outside of the bundle along with the medication used for MAT.
+SOAR weekly bundle after the completion of SAP to include the above listed services. - B. Medication management services would be outside of the bundle along with the medication used for MAT.
 The medications used are Vivitrol, Buprenorphine 2/5, Buprenorphine and Sublocade and, if available, their generic forms.

 The Substance Abuse Medication Assisted Treatment (SAMAT) Program Administrator will compile a list of SAMAT eligible candidates on a monthly basis.
 This eligibility list will be distributed to SAP Program Administrators at each institution and county jail.
 Upon receipt of this list, SAP clinical staff will further screen candidates for eligibility and agreement for participation.
-If an eligible candidate is considered clinically appropriate for SAMAT, a referral will be made to the Institutional Health Services Administrator or Jail Medical Authority.
+If an eligible candidate is considered clinically appropriate for SAMAT, a referral will be made to the Institutional Health Services

+Administrator or Jail Medical Authority.
 The medical department will continue screening per the SAMAT Protocol and determine if the candidate is medically appropriate.
 When an eligible candidate has agreed to participate and is found to be both clinically and medically appropriate for SAMAT, the onsite medical provider will order medication (Buprenorphine, Sublocade, and Vivitrol) directly through DOC's contracted pharmacy.
 Monthly, the Health Services Administrator or designee will notify DOC's contracted pharmacy for members that were prescribed medication for SAMAT.